basverweij/aoc2016/day16/README.md

 The first disk you have to fill has length `272`.
 Using the initial state in your puzzle input, **what is the correct checksum**?

 Your puzzle input is `**10111011111001111**`.

+## Part Two

+The second disk you have to fill has length `35651584`.
+Again using the initial state in your puzzle input, **what is the correct checksum** for this disk?